-Board certification by the ABS is a voluntary process that demonstrates a surgeon's commitment to professionalism, lifelong learning, and quality patient care.
-The ABS offers board certification in surgery (general surgery), vascular surgery, pediatric surgery, surgical critical care, complex general surgical oncology, hand surgery, and hospice and palliative medicine.
+- Board certification by the ABS is a voluntary process that demonstrates a surgeon's commitment to professionalism, lifelong learning, and quality patient care.
+The ABS offers board certification in surgery (general surgery), vascular surgery, pediatric surgery, surgical critical care, complex general surgical oncology, and hand surgery.
 For more on this process, see

 About ABS Certification.

-To conduct examinations of acceptable candidates who seek certification or maintenance of certification by the board
+- To conduct examinations of acceptable candidates who seek certification or continuous certification by the board.

 Original ABS directors, 1939

-The seal of the ABS was developed as part of its formation in 1937 and has remained generally unchanged since that time.
+- The seal of the ABS was developed as part of its formation in 1937 and has remained generally unchanged since that time.
 It is a registered trademark and may not be used or reproduced without permission.
-Use of the ABS seal or logo for promotional purposes on websites, brochures, letterhead, etc., is not permitted.
 See Representation of Certification Status for more details.

 Booklet of Information